aburky4247/311Services/README.md

 -In order to aid in data normalization, agency_name is not included in the store_311_service_requests table and is instead in store_311_agencies table, along with agency (additional data normalization opportunity called out below)

 -Five questions are found at the bottom, with the first 3 being answered with SQL and the last 2 being answered with Python.
-See these questions below:
+The questions are each in their own code block within the Jupyter Notebook, and their outputs are displayed below their respective code blocks.
+If running from the .py file, the outputs for each question are printed in order, and a chart is produced as a figure for question five.
+See each question below:

   -Q1: How many service requests are status = closed with no resolution or status <> closed with a resolution, and is it concentrated on any particular agency?
     This question helps to identify service requests that should be updated, as their values do not align with each other